Nawarius/pixi-collision-system/README.md

 # Description of the concept

 The idea is very simple.
-We have two cards in our scene:
+We have two maps in our scene:
 1) **Front map** - a beautiful map that the user sees.
 2) **Collision map** - black and white map.
 It is invisible to the user.